Concord Animal Hospital’s 5-step guide and video to brushing your dog or cat’s teeth

 In the beginning a little bit of bleeding may occur.
 If the bleeding is heavy, stop and try to brush again more gently in a day or two.

 WHEN TO TALK TO YOUR VET

 If the bleeding continues after gently brushing three times, call us at 978-369-3503 to make an appointment to check your pet’s teeth as this may be a sign of dental disease.

 Dr. McCullough also recommends talking to your vet about the right frequency of dental cleanings for your pet and asking for help if your pet isn’t taking to tooth brushing.
 “Different brushing techniques or drinking water additives might be great options for you and your pet.”

 VET TIP: In addition to brushing teeth regularly, encouraging pets to chew rubber toys or large rawhides is also great for teeth.
 "The trick with any dental treat or chew toy is to get them chewing for a while," says Dr. McCullough.
 "If they swallow them in two bites then we're not getting the teeth clean.
-Toys that can be stuffed with treats are a good way to get dogs to chew for a while.
-Avoid hard bones, antlers and hard pllstics that can fracture teeth."
+Toys that can be stuffed with treats are a good way to get dogs to chew for longer.
+Avoid hard bones, antlers and hard plastics that can fracture teeth."

 HAVE CONCERNS ABOUT YOUR PET’S ORAL HEALTH?
 Make an appointment with your veterinarian at Concord Animal Hospital at 978-369-3503.